Share your eggs and help another woman

 What is egg sharing?

-Free IVF is offered for women under 36 years-old with a normal egg reserve who are willing to share their eggs.
+This programme is offered for women under 36 years-old with a normal egg reserve who are willing to share their eggs.

 What are the advantages of egg sharing?